gaurdeveloper1916/admin_dashboard_peptalkindia/README.md

 🔧 Technologies Used
 React.js — Build fast and reactive user interfaces.

-Shadcn — Elegant, accessible components for modern UIs.
+Peptalk— Elegant, accessible components for modern UIs.

 Tailwind CSS — Rapid utility-based styling for a clean and consistent design system.